MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 For a full list of detections and what they do, see [Anomaly detection policies](anomaly-detection-policy.md#anomaly-detection-policies).

-Once you are familiar with the policies, you should consider how you want to fine tune them for your organization’s specific requirements to better target activities that you may want to investigate further.
+Once you are familiar with the policies, you should consider how you want to fine-tune them for your organization’s specific requirements to better target activities that you may want to investigate further.

-1. **Scope polices to specific users or groups**
+1. **Scope policies to specific users or groups**

     Scoping policies to specific users can help reduce noise from alerts that are not relevant to your organization.
 Each policy can be [configured to include or exclude specific users and groups](anomaly-detection-policy.md#scope-anomaly-detection-policies), such as in the following examples:

     * **Attack simulations**: Many organizations use a user or a group to constantly simulate attacks.
 Obviously, it doesn’t make sense to constantly receive alerts from these users’ activities.
 Therefore, you can configure your policies to exclude these users or groups.
-This also helps the machine learning models identify these users and fine tune their dynamic thresholds accordingly.
+This also helps the machine learning models identify these users and fine-tune their dynamic thresholds accordingly.
     * **Targeted detections**: Your organization may be interested in investigating a specific group of VIP users such as members of an administrators or CXO group.
 In this scenario, you can create a policy for the activities you want to detect and choose to only include the set of users or groups you are interested.

 2. **Tune anomalous sign-in detections**